Frequently Asked Questions

 Q. What steps do I need to take if I want to make improvements to my home or garage?

 A. The Three Springs Design Review Committee (DRC) must review and approve all improvements or alterations to the landscaping and building exteriors.
 You should schedule a pre-design meeting with the Three Springs team to discuss procedures, fees, and submittal materials.
+Contact the Three Springs Community Manager at 970-422-8660 for more information.

 Q. May I rent my home?